saghm/five-rust-things/index.md

 Sometimes, you want to create a copy of a struct with one or more fields different.
-While you can do this by manually cloning and mutating the clone, there's an easier way!
+While you can do this by manually cloning and mutating the result, there's an easier way!
 Using the `..` operator in a struct literal followed by an instance of the struct will initialize the remaining fields to those of the instance.
 Conveniently, this doesn't rely on `Clone` being